KirillosTY/Tiralabra/Documents/Specification.md

 This will be done using Java 11.

 ## Algorithms and datastructures
-The algorithms used for this study will be Huffman, that uses the a binary tree for compressing and LZ 77.
+The algorithms used for this study will be Huffman, that uses the a binary tree for compressing, and LZ 77.

 ## Input and Output